Office of Academic Advising

 Residency refers to the number of units that must be taken on a Fuller campus.
-As of Winter 2018, Fuller’s English 120 MDiv, 80 MAT, 80 MATM, and 80 MAICS (academic) programs are approved as fully online degrees.
+As of Winter 2018, Fuller’s English 120 MDiv, 80 MTS, 80 MATM, and 80 MAGML (academic) programs are approved as fully online degrees.
 Students in these programs have the option to take any number of geophysical classes but they are no longer required to.
-Our Spanish MDiv, MAT, and MATM still have residency requirements.
+Our Spanish MDiv, MTS, and MATM still have residency requirements.
 Please contact us at email@example.com for specific information on the residency requirements and online limits in our Spanish programs.

 GRADE MODE REGISTRATION OPTION